haoyuanli93/Phasing/README.md

 - Fix the default behavior of the CpuAlterProj object.
 I think there is some problem with the initialization when one changed the algorithm and some other parameters
 - Add a comprehensive test.
-- Add MPI support.
-Therefore, later, the user can run different retrieval in parallel.
 - Write a demo
 - Furnish the doc